elliahu/atmosphere/README.md

 - `hammock` contains the Vulkan engine/wrapper used to build the renderer
 - `img` contains some screenshots
 - `renderer` contains source code of the actual atmosphere renderer
-- `scenes` contains the Participating medium scene playground scene where you can play around with a participating media rendering parameters.
+- `medium` contains the Participating medium scene playground scene where you can play around with a participating media rendering parameters.
 Note this scene is not part of the renderer and as such is not optimized and may not even be stable
 - `shaders` contains Slang shaders

 If you would like to use different weather map than possible by params, you can change the loaded file in the `renderer/clouds/CloudPass.cpp` file in function `CloudsPass::prepareResources()`: